Polynomial Poisson Algebras and Superintegrable Systems from Cartan centralisers of Types $B_3$, $C_3$ and $D_3$: Introduction

 \section{Introduction}

-Superintegrable and integrable systems occupy a pivotal position within mathematical physics and symplectic geometry, due to their rich algebraic and geometric structure, as well as their wide applications \cite{MR187763,MR3119484}.
-They further provide a natural connection with the theory of special functions and orthogonal polynomials, in particular, the Askey-Wilson scheme and the Painlev\'e transcendent.
-It is well known that superintegrable systems are intimately related to finitely generated Poisson algebras \cite{MR1814439,MR2337668,MR2226333,MR2804560,MR3493688}, a structure that has been observed and exploited in many problems of mathematical physics \cite{BOR,PER}.
-The study of classical and quantum superintegrable systems, from a mathematical perspective, can be traced back to the 1960s \cite{MR187763}, while the description of classical superintegrable systems in its modern form was first introduced in \cite{nehorovsev1968action}.
-These systems generalize Liouville-integrable Hamiltonian systems on a $2n$-dimensional symplectic manifold in the case where isotropic (invariant) submanifolds have dimension less than $n$.
-In the classical case, a superintegrable system is generally considered as a deformation of the Poisson centers of a symplectic manifold \cite{MR3493688}.
-That is, the disjoint union of symplectic leaves in the phase space forms a non-commutative algebra via Poisson projections.
-By making the phase space explicit, it can also be constructed through the embedding chain of some associative algebras \cite{MR4700605}.
-The problem of classifying $n$-dimensional quadratically (i.e. only second order integrals) superintegrable systems was investigated very recently using new geometrical approaches in \cite{MR4720612}.
-The paper here, will not restrict to quadratic integrals, and will develop algebraic approaches based on commutants and classical Lie algebras.
-The construction of superintegrable systems based on Lie algebras is known to be deeply related to their invariants (generalized Casimir invariants), as the co-adjoint orbits of dual Lie algebras can be naturally viewed as a symplectic leaf \cite{TRO,MR0402819}.
-Such systems are important for understanding the structural properties of Calogero-Moser and Ruijsenaars systems, among others.
-On the other hand, by lifting a Lie algebra to its universal enveloping algebra, many studies reveal that non-commutative polynomial (Poisson) structures are hidden in the centralizer of certain subalgebras of enveloping algebras \cite{campoamor2023algebraic,campoamor2023polynomial,CampoamorStursberg2021,MR4355741,MR4710584,MR3884869}.
-Concerning explicit models, purely algebraic constructions of superintegrable systems over enveloping algebras of finite-dimensional Lie algebras have been studied for many different hierarchies of systems.
-For instance, this approach was successfully implemented for the Lie algebra $\mathfrak{su}(3)$ \cite{Correa2020} and $ \mathfrak{gl}(3)$ \cite{CampoamorStursberg2021}, by applying an algorithm on centralizers of subalgebras.
-More recent examples, which connect with different context of mathematical physics can be found in \cite{campoamor2023polynomial, MR4355741,MR4581473,MR3875822}.
-In particular, in a recent paper \cite{campoamor2023algebraic}, a similar algorithm was also applied to the Cartan centralizer of $A_n$ and certain non-semisimple algebras \cite{MR4355741}.
-These polynomial Poisson algebras associated with the centralizer of Cartan subalgebras can all be realized in terms of high-rank Racah-type algebras.
-In this paper, we extend the results of \cite{campoamor2023algebraic} to the remaining classical semisimple Lie algebras, and we provide the classification of generators for the Cartan centralizers via their respective root system.
-The purpose is to characterize the related polynomials completely and explicitly.
+Superintegrable and integrable systems occupy a pivotal position within mathematical physics and symplectic geometry, due to their rich algebraic and geometric structures \cite{MR187763,nehorovsev1968action,MR3119484,MR3493688,MR3942135}, as well as their wide applications in both mathematics \cite{MR4071113,MR4282982,MR4644061} and physics \cite{MR4584218,MR4771337}, respectively.
+They further provide a natural connection with the theory of special functions and orthogonal polynomials, in particular, the Askey-Wilson scheme and the Painlev{\'e} transcendents \cite{MR4656047,dunkl2023b_2,MR4188777,MR4410687}.
+It is well known that superintegrable systems are intimately related to finitely generated Poisson algebras \cite{MR3493688,MR1814439,MR2337668,MR2226333,MR2804560}, a structure that has been observed and exploited in many problems of mathematical physics \cite{MR4644061,post2024racah,BOR,PER}.
+The mathematical study of classical and quantum superintegrable systems can be traced back to the 1960s \cite{MR187763}, while the modern description of classical superintegrable systems was first introduced in \cite{nehorovsev1968action}.
+These systems generalize Liouville-integrable Hamiltonian systems on a $2n$-dimensional symplectic manifold in the case where isotropic (invariant) submanifolds have a dimension less than $n$.
+In the classical case, a superintegrable system is generally considered a deformation of the Poisson centers of a symplectic manifold.
+That is, the disjoint union of symplectic leaves forms a non-commutative (non-Abelian) algebra via Poisson projections.
+By making the phase space explicit, it can also be constructed through the embedding chain of some associative algebras \cite{MR3493688}.